-The Maine Music Society is a music-performing non-profit located in central Maine organized to support the artistic and educational activities of the auditioned, volunteer singers of the Maine Music Society Chorale, (formerly the Androscoggin Chorale), the Maine Music Society Chamber Singers, and the professional players of the Maine Music Society Orchestra (formerly the Maine Chamber Ensemble).
+The Maine Music Society is a music-performing non-profit located in central Maine organized to support the artistic and educational activities of the auditioned, volunteer singers of the Maine Music Society Chorale, the Maine Music Society Chamber Singers, and the professional players of the Maine Music Society Orchestra.

 The Maine Music Society serves Lewiston-Auburn and the area communities by bringing quality performances to the public through artistic excellence, imaginative programming, and educational and youth-oriented activities.
 The Society is a source of civic pride to the State’s second-largest community as a cultural institution that involves regional resident artists and connects area citizens with the broader world of musical art and culture.